Rhode Island Looks to Solidify Net Neutrality Requirements

 Other principles include not engaging in paid prioritization or interfering with a customer's ability to access and use broadband Internet or preventing customers from using other Internet content, applications, services or devices of their choice.

 "The impetus for this particular bill was the Trump administration allowing net neutrality to die by the wayside," DiPalma said.
-"Now with the Biden administration, once they get the [
+"Now with the Biden administration, once they get the [Federal Communications Commission] where it should be, net neutrality should become the law of the land overriding individual state mandates."

 "Until this is addressed on a larger scale," DiPalma said, "I plan to stay with this bill until it gets over the goal line, no matter how long it takes."